 Free Museums in Milan refers to the tradition of opening public museums for free every first Sunday of each month.
-You can get a chance to see your favourite arts like the painting of ‘The last supper’ for free.
+You can get a chance to see your favourite art like the painting of ‘The Last Supper’ for free.
 This is also a good chance to see a lot of antiques, sculptures, and ancient items dating back to BC.
-Sometimes, all sections of the museum are not opened on this occasion, but there are still quite a lot you can see.
+Sometimes, all sections of the museum are not open on this occasion, but there are still quite a lot of Milan Museums you can see.

 The initiative for free museums in Milan and archaeological sites was suggested by Dario Franceschini, Minister of Cultural Heritage and Activities and Tourism to all public museums all over Italy.

 What you will find in this post

 Free Museums in Milan and archaeological sites that have accepted this initiative are:

 The Archaeological Museum of Milan is located in the ex-convent of the Monastero Maggiore, alongside the ancient church of San Maurizio al Monastero Maggiore.

 Museo Civico di Storia Naturale di Milano (Natural History Museum)

 The Museo Civico di Storia Naturale di Milano was founded in 1838 when naturalist Giuseppe de Cristoforis donated his collections to the city.

 Address: Corso Venezia, 55

 The Civic Aquarium of Milan is the third oldest aquarium in Europe.
 Built in 1905 on the occasion of the Milan World’s Fair.
 It is the only surviving building from the event.